ansible/ansible-builder/docs/definition.rst

     ``package_manager_path``
       A string with the path to the package manager (dnf or microdnf) to use.
       The default is ``/usr/bin/dnf``.
-This value will be used to install a python interpreter, if specified in ``dependencies``, and during the build phase by the ``assemble`` script.
+This value will be used to install a Python interpreter, if specified in ``dependencies``, and during the build phase by the ``assemble`` script.

     ``skip_ansible_check``